How to Fix iMessage (iCloud & AppStore)

 It is critical that you have a unique OSX Serial Number (S/N), the latest version of Multibeast should take care of this during installation when it creates the SMBIOS.plist file in/Extra, but as an added precaution I would recommend running Chameleon Wizard (it's in the community downloads section) to generate a new OSX S/N.

-You should also be aware that your S/N can change automatically if you alter the OSX System Type ID (eg form MAC Pro 3,1 to iMac 14,1) using Chameleon Wizard.
+You should be aware that your S/N can change automatically if you alter the OSX System Type ID (eg form MAC Pro 3,1 to iMac 14,1) using Chameleon Wizard.
 The System Type ID is also defined by the first two digits of the S/N and can be either 'CK' or 'CO'.
 When you use one of Chameleon Wizards pre-made SMBIOS's it will atomically change the first two digits of your S/N to the required 2 digit code.

-I also suspect that some users are manually editing the System Type in SMBIOS without changing the S/N if necessary, thus causing another form of S/N - UUID miss-match, this is just my theory at the moment but it explains some of the more obscure error messages I've read about.
+I suspect that some users are manually editing the System Type in SMBIOS without changing the S/N if necessary, thus causing another form of S/N - UUID miss-match, this is just my theory at the moment but it explains some of the more obscure error messages I've read about.

 To change your S/N open Chameleon Wizard and click on the 'SMBios' icon then 'Open' and navigate to the /Extra folder in the root of your startup disk and select your SMBIOS.plist.